Western Animation: Tom and Jerry

 On a side note, a feature length Tom and Jerry film

-	, was released in 1992, the less said about that, the better
+was released in 1992, and the less said about that, the better

 .
-There have also been some direct-to-video feature length Tom and Jerry

-	films released since which are much closer to the premise.
+There have also been some direct-to-video feature length Tom and Jerry films released since which are much closer to the premise.

 Oh, and don't confuse them with that other Tom And Jerry

 .
 It'll save you a lot of trouble.

 - Puss Gets the Boot (1940): The debut of the characters, and the short that establishes the series formula.
 Oscar Nominee.

 - The Night Before Christmas: Nominated for the 1941 Academy Award for cartoon shorts.

 - The Yankee Doodle Mouse (1943): First T&J short to win an Oscar.

 - The Cat Concerto (1947): One of The 50 Greatest Cartoons.
 Won the 1947 Oscar.